xalejandrow/interacting-with-the-twitter-api-project-tutorial/src/solution.md

 **Step 10:**

-Now that you have your DataFrame of tweets set up, you're going to do a bit of text analysis to count how many tweets contain the words 'react', and 'python'.
+Now that you have your DataFrame of tweets set up, you're going to do a bit of text analysis to count how many tweets contain the words 'pandas', and 'python'.
 Define the following function word_in_text(), which will tell you whether the first argument (a word) occurs within the 2nd argument (a tweet).

 >Make sure to convert any word or tweet text into lowercase.
 >You can use the re python library (regular expression operations).
 See the documentation for guidance: https://docs.python.org/3/library/re.html#